Grayling, Michigan: Military

 Camp Grayling is a Michigan National Guard training facility located near the city.
 It is the largest National Guard training base in the United States.
 Through the year, around 10,000 troops train at the base, and it generates an estimated $20 million in local economic activity.

 The Guard base sits on land originally donated by Rasmus Hanson and is the nation's largest National Guard training site and the largest military installation east of the Mississippi River.
 The 147,000 acre are used for year-round training with participation by active and reserve components of the Army, Air Force, Marine Corps and Navy.

+In February 2026, the U.S. Army and National Guard Bureau designated Camp Grayling's National All-Domain Warfighting Center as a national range for uncrewed aerial systems testing, further solidifying the base's role as a center for advanced military operations.